 On the sidebar, you can view all the Lists in the app.
-You can add a New Item (plus icon on the bottom right corner) to quickly add a task or event.
+You can add a New Item to quickly add a task or event.
 New List creates a new list that you can name.
 Emojis make your lists look cute.
 You can also create a New Folder to group lists.
 A folder can contain tasks and lists.

 A list displays tasks sorted by time, duration and tags.
 You can choose to Hide details for a minimalist look.
 These options are available for all the lists in the app.
 For Schedule, you also have the Auto Schedule feature.
 Before auto-scheduling, remember to organise your tasks in the order you want to complete them.
 You can then set the:

 Sorted 3 then automatically sets the time for all the tasks in your schedule.
 Impressive!
 You can select multiple tasks to adjust their time using the Time ruler.
 The app can change the time for all your selected tasks.
-The right side of the Time ruler changes the minutes; the left, hours.
+The right side of the Time ruler changes the minutes and the left – hours.
 You can also pinch & zoom on your screen to adjust the time.

 Selecting multiple tasks brings up a popup menu at the bottom of the screen to:

 - Change the date, list, tags and duration of the selected tasks

 - Lock to avoid accidentally changing your events and tasks.
 By default, your events are always locked and when you unlock them, they automatically lock again if you touch the screen.
 Events are typically meetings or stuff you do with other people.
 They have a set time, which can’t be changed on a whim.
 Locking them always is ingenious!

 - Merge tasks to group them together.